TIIF-Bench: How Does Your T2I Model Follow Your Instructions?: Related Work

 \section{Related Work}

-Text-to-image (T2I) models have made remarkable strides in producing high-quality images.
-The recent debut of GPT-4o image generation, in particular, marks a major leap forward in a model’s ability to understand and follow complex, lengthy user instructions.
-However, objectively assessing this progress—especially a model’s \textbf{instruction-following capability}—remains challenging.
-Current evaluation efforts fall into two main categories: (i) scoring systems that measure how well generated images align with human visual preferences, and (ii) structured benchmarks that provide dimension-specific tests of model performance.
+T2I models have achieved remarkable progress in generating high-quality images.
+However, how to evaluate their performance, particularly in terms of the instruction-following capability, remains a challenging task.
+Existing work in T2I evaluation generally falls into two streams: (i) scoring models aligned with human visual preferences, and (ii) benchmarks for structured evaluation.

-\textbf{Scoring Methods Aligned with Human Preferences.} \textsc{CLIPScore} \cite{hesselCLIPScoreReferencefreeEvaluation2022}, a widely adopted metric, fails to provide reliable judgments on complex prompts due to CLIP’s inherent bag-of-words behavior.
-To address this, \textsc{VQAScore} \cite{lin2024evaluatingtexttovisualgenerationimagetotext} finetunes a CLIP-FlanT5 architecture specifically for the task of T2I image quality evaluation.
-Similarly, \textsc{HPDv2}~\cite{wu2023humanpreferencescorev2} mitigates the collection bias in human image preference data.
-When used to fine-tune CLIP, it results in \textsc{HPSv2}, a model with enhanced alignment to human judgments.
-However, these approaches remain fundamentally constrained by CLIP’s limitation, \textit{i.e.}, it can assess high-level image–text alignment but struggle with fine-grained semantic correspondence. \textsc{VisionReward}~\cite{xu2025visionrewardfinegrainedmultidimensionalhuman} attempts to address this by learning a fine-grained, multi-dimensional reward model via hierarchical visual assessment and interpretable weighting.
-Yet, its primary focus lies in video quality evaluation, limiting its applicability to static T2I tasks.
+\textbf{Scoring Methods Aligned with Human Preferences.} CLIPScore~\cite{hesselCLIPScoreReferencefreeEvaluation2022} is a widely adopted metric for evaluating image–text alignment, but it often fails on complex prompts due to CLIP’s inherent bag-of-words behavior.
+To address this limitation, VQAScore~\cite{lin2024evaluatingtexttovisualgenerationimagetotext} fine-tunes a CLIP-FlanT5 specifically for T2I image quality evaluation.
+HPDv2~\cite{wu2023humanpreferencescorev2} mitigates biases in human preference data.
+When used to fine-tune CLIP, it results in HPSv2, which demonstrates improved alignment with human judgments.
+However, these approaches remain fundamentally constrained by CLIP-based representations: they struggle to capture fine-grained semantic correspondence.
+VisionReward~\cite{xu2025visionrewardfinegrainedmultidimensionalhuman} attempts to address this limitation by learning reward model through hierarchical visual assessment and interpretable weighting.
+Nevertheless, it is primarily designed for video quality evaluation, which limits its applicability to static T2I tasks.
+More recently, the UnifiedReward series~\cite{wang2026unifiedrewardmodelmultimodal, wang2025unifiedmultimodalchainofthoughtreward} employs vision-language models (VLMs) to evaluate overall image–text alignment.
+However, these approaches typically produce holistic scores for entire images and cannot provide fine-grained verification at the level of specific semantic attributes or binary questions.